 This lighthearted, yet underwhelming film was to initiate a Dr. Love spy series.
 Released fifty years ago this month, the decision not to pursue a sequel had to be fairly obvious.
 David Niven plays said doctor, a reluctant recruit to carry out an undercover Cold War assignment.
 A charming, debonair man, the baggy-eyed Niven has left behind his youthful days with Errol Flynn.
 He rekindles his charm by wearing a jolly good smile or saying anything in his British accent, however.
 This dialogue-heavy film starts off with an intriguing, yet confused, list of characters that have not yet been established.
-Filmed in Metrocolor, it uses dated backscreen projection for numerous driving sequences familiar to Connery's 007.
-Even for large-budget films, this was still common until the end of the decade with films like Vanishing Point and Bullitt.
-The action goes from interesting to dangerous in very quick order.
+Filmed in Metrocolor, it uses dated backscreen projection for numerous driving sequences familiar to Connery fans.
+This was still common for large-budget films until the end of the decade with films like Vanishing Point and Bullitt.
+The action goes from interesting to dangerous in rapid order.
 Picturesque location shoots add to the worldwide flavor established in the popular Bond series.

-Niven’s instant romance with a double agent, Francoise Dorleac, is hard to fathom.
-She is young enough to be his niece.
-Having her fall so quickly for the old codger is at least remarkable, yet typical of the era.
-Just as remarkable are the spy gadgets Niven instinctively uses like a pro.
-Without any instruction.
+Francoise Dorleac instant romance with Niven is hard to fathom.
+The double agent is young enough to be his niece.
+Having her fall so quickly for the old codger says something about her lack of judicious discernment, typical of the era.
+Just as peculiar is Niven instinctively adapting to the spy gadgets like a pro.
 The last thirty minutes live up to the spy genre as the good doctor finds himself a target by Communist spies.
-He is briefly tortured on board an Aeroflot "peace" flight to gain knowledge on his part in the mission in stereotypical Soviet fashion.
-Niven comes off as clever and a bit daring.
-However, painfully laughable scenes, beginning with a Comet airliner scale model and miniature set, destroy an otherwise acceptable ending.
+He is briefly "tortured" on board an Aeroflot "peace" flight to gain knowledge of his part in the mission in stereotypical Soviet fashion.
+Niven suddenly comes off as clever and a bit daring—like any adapting physician.
+Painfully laughable are scenes concerning a Comet airliner scale model and miniature set, destroying an otherwise acceptable ending.
 Obvious budget constraints took their toll, none worse than when Niven “jumps” from the taxiing plane.
 What hits the ground appears to be a close-up of dryer lint blurred by a high-speed hair dryer.
 Whatever that is, it certainly is not humanoid.
 A burst out laughing moment.

-Note: This poster speaks for itself.
-The film obviously plays off the recent 007 successes at the height of an international spy craze.
-If you like this early spy genre or you are a huge Niven fan you will enjoy this.
+Note: This poster speaks for itself—not believable.
+The film plays off the recent 007 successes at the height of the international spy craze.
+If you like this early spy genre or you are a huge Niven fan you may enjoy this.
 Well, except for those creepy romance scenes with his “niece.”

 No comments: